mmanela/SnippetDesigner/readme.md

 The Snippet Designer is a plugin which enhances the Visual Studio IDE to allow a richer and more productive code snippet experience.

+## Download
+You can install the extension using the Visual Studio Extension Manager or by going to the [Snippet Designer Visual Studio Gallery page](http://visualstudiogallery.msdn.microsoft.com/B08B0375-139E-41D7-AF9B-FAEE50F68392)

 ## Recent News
 * **[Snippet Designer now supports C++](http://matthewmanela.com/blog/snippet-designer-now-supports-c/)**
 * [Snippet Designer now supports Visual Studio 2012 RC](http://matthewmanela.com/blog/snippet-designer-now-supports-visual-studio-2012-rc/)